DumbCaveSpider/HorribleIdeas/include/README.md

 ```

 ### Watch Out!
-Some common pitfalls include the following.
+Some common pitfalls may include the following.
 - Forgetting to use `_spr` when defining unique option ID
 - Not returning `ListenerResult::Propagate` in event callbacks
 - Registering options outside the `$execute` block